Victor Salva: Career

 By the time Salva graduated from high school, he had written and directed over 20 films, both short and feature-length.
 To finance his filmmaking hobby, he often held two jobs during the week.
 His short horror film Something in the Basement (1986), an allegory about a young boy awaiting his brother's return from a bloody war, took first place in the fiction category at that year's Sony/AFI Home Video Competition.
-The highly acclaimed film went on to win several national awards (including a Bronze Plaque at the Chicago International Film Festival) and brought Salva to the attention of Francis Ford Coppola, who then agreed to produce Clownhouse (1989), the first theatrical feature film Salva wrote and directed.
-Coppola reportedly saw so much potential in Salva that he gave him the same cameras he had given George Lucas for the production of American Graffiti.
+The film went on to win several national awards (including a Bronze Plaque at the Chicago International Film Festival) and brought Salva to the attention of Francis Ford Coppola, who then agreed to produce Clownhouse (1989), the first theatrical feature film Salva wrote and directed.
+Coppola reportedly saw so much potential in Salva that he gave him the same cameras he had given George Lucas for the production of American Graffiti (1973).
 Salva would go on to describe himself as Coppola's protégé.

 Following his 1988 conviction for sexually abusing Nathan Forrest Winters, the 12-year-old star of Clownhouse, Salva took a hiatus after his release from prison in 1992; he worked as a telemarketer during the week and wrote scripts during the weekend, supposedly delivering them to well-known producers while posing as a delivery boy.
 His next film came when he wrote and directed the direct-to-video mystery horror film The Nature of the Beast (1995).
 He reportedly based the film's characters on people he met in prison.
 He then wrote and directed his first major studio film, the fantasy drama film Powder (1995), about an albino boy with special powers that make him an outcast.
 At the time of the film's release, Salva's conviction became known to the public when Winters came forward and called for the film's boycott.
 Disney stated that they had been informed of Salva's crime only after production of Powder had begun.
 Salva said, "This has followed me around ever since it happened, but once people meet me the phantoms go away and they realize I made a stupid mistake, years ago. [...]
 My past is going to follow me around for as long as people want to talk about it."